On this page

 Overview

-We opted to utilize a pretrained YOLOv8 model and fine-tune it for our specific instance segmentation task.
-Renowned for its speed, accuracy, and user-friendly interface, YOLOv8 stands out as an ideal solution for various tasks, including object detection, tracking, instance segmentation, image classification, and pose estimation.
+We took a pretrained YOLOv8 model and fine-tuned it for our instance segmentation task.
+YOLOv8 is fast, accurate, and easy to work with, and it handles a range of tasks — object detection, tracking, instance segmentation, image classification, and pose estimation.

 YOLOv8 Computer Vision Tasks